-The chapel was built in 1966 and is named in honor of Lynchburg College benefactors Clifton L. Snidow Sr., member of the College Board of Trustees (1906-28), and his wife, Sallie E. Snidow.
+The chapel was built in 1966 and is named in honor of University of Lynchburg benefactors Clifton L. Snidow Sr., member of the College Board of Trustees (1906-28), and his wife, Sallie E. Snidow.

 Also located in the chapel are the Hebb Music Center and the Helen Wood Recital Hall.